kidagine/UltimateTicTacToe/README.md

 # Ultimate TicTacToe

 Second project for the second semester at Business Academy Southwest.
-Implementing Ultimate Tic Tac Toe game using template provided by teachers.
-Template contained interfaces that describes logic that needs to be implemented.
-Task was also to implement AI for the game.

-Time for the completion: 2 weeks.
+This project was done using the template provided by  the teachers.
+Another part of this was to also add an enemy AI.
+Done in 2 weeks with @schemabuoi, @Metalist1